 If You Go:

-Winter in Oregon can be chilly and wet, or crystal-clear and sunny — so wear waterproof layers, appropriate snow boots and don’t forget your sunglasses.
-Learn how to come prepared by brushing up on tips at How to Winter Like an Oregonian.
-Wherever you hit the slopes, follow Leave No Trace principals, including packing in and out, leaving what you find where it is, and respecting wildlife and other visitors.
+Winter in Oregon can be chilly and wet, or crystal clear and sunny — so wear waterproof layers and appropriate snow boots, and don’t forget your sunglasses.
+Remember that during COVID-19, face coverings are required for all of Oregon’s public indoor spaces and outdoors when keeping 6 feet of distance isn’t possible.
+Make sure to Take Care Out There by carrying your 10 Essentials, sharing the trails, leaving sites cleaner than you found them and following other Leave No Trace practices.
+Brush up on more tips on how to winter like an Oregonian.
 Know that cell service may be spotty, so download maps and trail directions.
-If you are traveling by car, be sure to check road and weather conditions before heading out and carry snow chains or traction tires when advised.
+If you are traveling by car, be sure to check road and weather conditions before heading out, and carry snow chains or traction tires when advised.